Sergei B. Korolev: First deputy directorship (2021–present)

+Sanctions

+He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.

 In July 2022 the European Union imposed sanctions on Korolev in relation to the Russian invasion of Ukraine.
 He is additionally sanctioned by Australia, Belgium, Canada, Estonia, France, New Zealand, Switzerland, the United Kingdom, and Ukraine.
 Korolev also appears on the Anti-Corruption Foundation's "List of Bribetakers and Warmongers", which has been used by governments to identify targets for sanctions.

 Other roles

 Korolev is a member of the commission on the construction of the Vostochny cosmodrome.

 Since 2019, he has been appointed a member of the Supervisory Board of the Kurchatov Institute.

 He is currently a member of the Supervisory Board of Rosatom.

-In 2021, Korolev was appointed as Russia's representative to the Shanghai Cooperation Organisation's (SCO) Regional Anti-Terrorist Structure (RATS), where he leads Russia's delegation to the counterterrorism and anti-seperatism organization.
+In 2021, Korolev was appointed as Russia's representative to the Shanghai Cooperation Organisation's (SCO) Regional Anti-Terrorist Structure (RATS), where he leads Russia's delegation to the counterterrorism and anti-separatism organization.

 Personal life

-He is married and has one son, Boris Sergeivich Korolev, who works as a programmer.
+He is married to Marina and has a son, Boris Sergeivich Korolev, who works as a programmer, and a daughter Anastasia.
 He has a sister, Tatyana Borisovna Koroleva.
 According to Novaya Gazeta, Korolev is the godfather of FSB Lieutenant Colonel Marat Medoev, a famed sniper and plankowner of Russian SSO, rumored to be his personal deputy.
 He is personally close to oligarchs Arkady and Boris Rotenberg.